skywinder/phangan.me/README.md

 ### 😎 I want to write some code!

-Open our [Trello](https://trello.com/b/SAbS5JiI/) to see the most important tickets at top.
-Then go to [Issues](https://github.com/vas3k/vas3k.club/issues) and pick one you like.
-Don't forget to leave a comment inside that you're getting it.
-Our maintainers track them and update the board.
+- Open our [Trello](https://trello.com/b/SAbS5JiI/) to see the most important tickets at  top.
+- Then go to [Issues](https://github.com/vas3k/vas3k.club/issues) and pick one you like.
+  - Don't forget to leave a comment inside that you're getting it.
+Our maintainers track them and update the Trelllo board.
+- For futher questions feel free ask us in [Telegram group](https://t.me/vas3k_club_dev).

 For small fixes just open a PR.
 For big changes open an issues first or (if it's already opened) leave a comment with brief explanation what and why you're going to change.
 Many tickets hang open not because they cannot be done, but because they cause many logical contradictions that you may not know.
 It's better to clarify them in comments before sending a PR.